oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 URL (e.g., provided by an Issuer), third parties (like the Issuer) may be able to track the usage of a credential by observing requests to the Type Metadata URL.

-Consuming applications SHOULD prefer methods for retrieving Type Metadata that do not leak information about the usage of a credential to third parties.
+Consumers SHOULD prefer methods for retrieving Type Metadata that do not leak information about the usage of a credential to third parties.
 The recommendations in (#robust-retrieval) apply.